-This guide shows you how to set up your Zendesk trial account, helps you evaluate Zendesk features to see how they'll work for you, and provides guidelines on where to find more information.
+This guide shows you how to get familiar with your Zendesk trial account, helps you evaluate Zendesk features to see how they'll work for you, and provides guidelines on where to find more information.
 Follow the steps in this guide to get your trial account up and running.
 Each task typically takes less than 10 minutes to complete.

 Before you begin, we recommend watching Video: New to Zendesk?